Protect Your Smile

 How does oral health impact athletic performance?

-Athletes may be more prone to experience certain dental conditions, such as tooth loss, trauma, and dry mouth.
+Athletes can be more prone to tooth loss, trauma and dry mouth.
 Poor oral health can lead to severe pain, which serves as a distraction on the field.
-If oral trauma occurs during a sports activity, the athlete may not be able to continue participating right away.
-Establishing good oral health practices, such as the use of a mouthguard, can prevent some of these issues, especially for those engaged in contact sports such as football and hockey.
+Establishing good oral health practices — including the use of a mouthguard — can prevent many of these issues.

-What should I do if my tooth is knocked out while participating in sports?
+What should I do if my tooth is knocked out while playing?

-• Seek help right away.
-When it comes to a tooth that has been knocked out, seeking treatment within 30 minutes increases the chance that the tooth can be saved.
+• Seek help right away — treatment within 30 minutes increases the chance the tooth can be saved